sdv-dev/SDGym/DATASETS.md

 This will return a numpy matrix with the data that will be passed to your synthesizer function, as well as the list of indexes for the categorical and ordinal columns.

+## How to add your own dataset to SDGym?

+Coming soon!